 Some hearing instruments are programmed to have a power on delay.
-Your hearing professional will place a check in the box below if your hearing instruments have this feature.
+Your hearing professional will check the box below if your hearing instruments have this feature.

 Your hearing instruments have a power on delay.

 The power on delay means that your instruments will take several seconds to power up once they have been turned on.
 This feature allows you to get the hearing instruments in your ear before they start to amplify sound.